Meet the Herd: the Girls . . .

 Miss Sera had fleece two inches long at birth!
 It continues to grow exceptionally long every year.
 Sera is very shy, and often averts her eyes when you get close to her.
 Still, she's right there at the fence getting her share of carrots when visitors arrive!
-Not to timid for a snack!
+Not too timid for a snack!

 Michaela (also born in 2011), is Maybelline's buddy.
 She's a little more timid with people than her friend, but she has beautiful thick fleece, and a rich, brown color.
-We are excited to see how she matures, and we have high hopes for her as a breeder.
-Her dam is Victory, and her sire is our own Casanova's Lightning Strike.

 Cara Mara (born in 2011), had a little bit of a rough start, as her mom's (Leah) milk hadn't yet come in.
 So she needed bottlefeeding with colostrum, yogurt, and goatsmilk for a few days to start.
 She was small at birth (just 13 lbs.), but has grown into one of our most "chunky" alpacas - usually around 170 pounds!

 Andina was our oldest alpaca, born in 1996 in Chile.
 She was the matriarch of the females for many years, and possibly the smartest of the whole herd.
 Andina passed away in June 2017, at the age of 21.
 It is our hope that she is enjoying grazing and sunbathing in green pastures somewhere over the "rainbow bridge."